George Wolf: U.S. House of Representatives

 Wolf was elected without opposition to the United States House of Representatives in 1824 to the Eighteenth Congress to fill the vacancy caused by the resignation of Thomas J. Rogers.
 He was reelected to the Nineteenth, Twentieth, and Twenty-first Congresses.
-He took the protectionist side in debates on the tariff.
+He took the protectionist side in debates on the tariff. during his second term he chaired the Committee on Revolutionary Claims.

 Governor of Pennsylvania

 As member of the Jacksonian Democratic Party, Wolf defeated Joseph Ritner in both 1829 and 1832 to become the Governor of Pennsylvania.
 A large crowd attended his inaugural ceremonies on December 15, 1829.
+Wolf was in office during the 1834 Philadelphia race riot.

 He lost the governor's seat to the Anti-Mason candidate Ritner in 1835, owing to the defection of a part of the Democrats, who voted for Henry A. Muhlenberg.

 As governor, Wolf persuaded the legislature to construct canals and impose new taxes for the liquidation of debts that had already been incurred on account of internal improvements.
 Wolf advocated the establishment of a general system of common schools, and by strenuous efforts accomplished this reform where former governors had failed.
-In the wake of the hanging of Charles Getter in Easton, which was viewed by up to 20,000 people, Wolf signed a law on April 10, 1834, to ban public executions.
+In the wake of the hanging of Charles Getter in Easton, which was viewed by up to 20,000 people, Wolf signed a law on April 10, 1834, banning public executions.

+Lafayette College

+From 1827 to 1840, Wolf was a trustee of Lafayette College in Easton, Pennsylvania.

-Later years
+Final years

-From 1827 to 1840, Wolf was a trustee of Lafayette College.
-In 1836 Andrew Jackson appointed him as First Comptroller of the Treasury.
-Two years later President Martin Van Buren appointed him as Collector of Customs for the District of Philadelphia in a job swap with James Nelson Barker.
+In 1836, Andrew Jackson appointed him as First Comptroller of the Treasury.
+Two years later, President Martin Van Buren appointed him as Collector of Customs for the District of Philadelphia in a job swap with James Nelson Barker.
 He held this office until his death.